Taliban to hold meeting in Norway next week

 COPENHAGEN, Denmark (AP) — A Taliban delegation will travel to Norway for talks with the Norwegian government, meeting with representatives of the Norwegian authorities and several allied countries but also with civil society activists and human rights defenders from Afghanistan.

 The Norwegian Foreign Ministry said Friday that it has invited representatives of the Taliban to Oslo from Jan.
 23 to Jan.
-25. The statement didn’t say which other countries would take part in the meeting.
+25. Norwegian newspaper VG said that special representatives from the United States, Germany, Britain, France, Italy and the European Union would take part.
+The Norwegian Foreign Ministry declined to comment.

+It would be the first time since the Taliban took over the country last August, that they have met in Europe.
+Earlier they traveled to Russia, Iran, Qatar and Pakistan.
+It was not immediately clear who will lead the Taliban delegation to the Norwegian capital.

 Norwegian Foreign Minister Anniken Huitfeldt said that ”we are extremely concerned about the serious situation in Afghanistan.”
 She said there is “a full-scale humanitarian catastrophe for millions of people” in the country.